LocalDigitalChatbots/localdigitalchatbots.github.io/about.md

 For coordinating work and communicating with each other we're using a dedicated [Slack ](https://slack.com/)team and ensuring everyone is signed up/committed to using as our prime source.
 We also use this to share our project documentation and photos easily.

+We've tried [Google Meet](https://meet.google.com/_meet) for our Show and Tell sessions, but had issues with recordings so are using [Zoom](https://zoom.us/).

 ## Training we're undertaking

 As part of the MHCLG we've been able to access free training from the [GDS Academy](https://gdsacademy.campaign.gov.uk/).
 For us this meant a three-day [Agile for Teams](https://www.gov.uk/guidance/agile-for-teams-course-description) course in London.